 You will know when the fuel injectors are clogged because your gas mileage will start to decrease.
 If it gets too bad, you may even notice hesitation coming from your engine after you step on the gas pedal.
 The only way to fix this problem is to clean your fuel injectors.

-Steps to Cleaning Your Fuel Injectors at Home
+Cleaning Fuel Injectors at Home (Step-by-Step)

-You can purchase one of these kits online or at any reputable auto shop.
+You can purchase one of these kits online or at any reputable auto parts store.
 The tools within the kit will include a canister of cleaner fluid, hose, and gauge.
 The gauge is what will measure the fuel pressure while the hose is what goes into the fuel injector.

 These fuel injector cleaning kits are usually universal, which means they can be used with most make and model vehicles.
 However, if there is a specific fuel injector cleaning kit that is designed for your particular model, then always choose that one above all the rest.

 Fuel injectors are easy to spot simply by opening and lifting the hood.
 They should be found somewhere around the head of your vehicle’s engine.
 Its nozzle should be sticking directly inside the combustion chamber.
 If you have trouble finding them, refer to your owner’s manual for further clarification as to the location.